-WAC 200-100-03001 states, in part "...
+WAC 200-100-03001 states, in part ". . .
 (4) The state risk manager shall evaluate the operational safety and soundness of the program by monitoring changes in liquidity, claims reserves and liabilities, member equity, self-insured retention, and other financial trends over time.
-Programs experiencing adverse trends may cause the state risk manager to increase frequency of on-site program review and monitoring, including increased communication with the governing body and requirements for corrective plans..."
+Programs experiencing adverse trends may cause the state risk manager to increase frequency of on-site program review and monitoring, including increased communication with the governing body and requirements for corrective plans. . ."

 Results: Financial trends show the increases and decreases in assets, liabilities, revenues and expenses.
-The information below was taken directly from the audited financial statements of FY 2012 (see Attachments A & B).
+The information below was taken directly from the audited financial statements of FY 2013.
+Upon review, no adverse financial trends were noted (See Attachment A on Page 11 and Attachment B on Page 12).